CavernCrawlers/CavernCrawlers.github.io/Warrior-Rogue.md

 **Quick Reflexes**: So long as you are not wearing medium or heavy armor, you may use your **Reaction** to take half damage from a single attack that hits you.
 You may choose to use this ability after seeing the amount of damage done.

-**Resilient**: Reduce blunt, slashing and piercing damage you take by an amount based on the weight class of the armor you are wearing (Light = 1, Medium = 2, Heavy = 3).

-**Skirmisher**: Gain +1 **Initiative**, +5ft movement and +1 AC vs **Attacks of Opportunity**.
+**Skirmisher**: Gain +1 **Initiative**, +5ft movement and +1 AC vs **Attacks of Opportunity** so long as you are not wearing heavy armor.

-**Watchful**: So long as you are conscious, you cannot be surprised and you are never considered “unaware” of attacks.
+**Watchful**: So long as you are conscious, you have **Advantage** on perception rolls to spot an ambush and you are never considered “unaware” of attacks.

-**Weapon Specialization**: Pick a weapon to specialize in.
+**Weapon Specialization**:  Pick a weapon.
 Your character receives a +1 to hit and +2 damage bonus while wielding this weapon.
-Alternatively, increase the bonus of one of your existing specializations by +1 To Hit and +1 Damage.
-This Knack may be taken more than once.
+If this talent is taken at 1st level, your character begins the game with this weapon for free.
+This knack may be taken more than once, applying to a different weapon each time.

 ### Sample Warrior-Rogue Builds
 - **Ranger**
-	- Skills – Survival (environment), Lore (nature) and Perception
 	- Knack – Skirmisher or Archer
 	- Trait - [Survivalist](Traits.md#survivalist)
 - **Swashbuckler**
-	- Skills – Athletics, Persuasion, Skullduggery
 	- Knack – Weapon Specialization (rapier)
 	- Trait - [Duelist](Traits.md#duelist)
 - **Thug**
-	- Skills – Athletics, Intimidation, Stealth
 	- Knack – Charger
 	- Trait - [Knife Fighting](Traits.md#knife-fighting)